 Read the full review: LG CX OLED

 Can’t afford the CX, or don’t feel like you need the latest processing to satisfy your cinephile needs?
-The LG B9 OLED may be the one for you.
+The LG BX OLED may be the one for you.

 After something a bit more stylish?
-The LG Gallery Series OLED replaced the gorgeous floating-glass E9 model from last year, and cleaves closer to the WX OLED – bur with an all-in-one design that keeps its Dolby Atmos speakers built into the television itself, instead of separate soundbar.
+The LG Gallery Series OLED cleaves close to the WX OLED – bur with an all-in-one design that keeps its Dolby Atmos speakers built into the television itself, instead of separate soundbar.